vitiral/wheat/README.md

 ```
 let mut own in = stdin();
 let {left=line1; right=line2} = splitl{s=in; delimter='\n'};
-// cannot use `in` mutably since it has a reference in left/right
+// cannot use `in` mutably since it has a reference to left/right
 if left == "not good" {
   abort(1);
 }
 // left/right are no longer used, so we own `in` again and can use mutably.
 in.replace("very good", "super good");

-// At end of function compiler inserts `in.destroy()`
+// At end of function compiler inserts `in.destroy{}`
 ```

+To summarize:
+- The ownership specifications (i.e. `own`, `own mut`, etc) influence where `v.destory{}` is inserted -- at the end of scope for the variable in reverse order.
+No lifetime analysis is required for this.
+- The ownership specification also outright forbids certain bad things, like putting a non-exclusive owned value into a sync or mutating an immutable value.
+- Taint analysis goes through every function call local to a value and ensures:
+  - taints a reference if it is stored in a container type (lowest level is typically a slice): their lifetimes must be explicitly bound and that reference can no longer be used mutably (if it could in the first place).
+  - taints a reference if any field/index is referenced, it cannot be used mutably.
+If the sub-reference was mutable, only other sub-references (i.e. fields) can be used.

 # Generics, or rather the lack thereof
 The language does not provide generics.
 Instead types can be specified in